 Start of photo correction facility | Mode: Online

 Advertisement | Mode: Online

-All aspirants must adhere to the prescribed NTA JEE Main eligibility criteria that has been announced by NTA.
-It includes guidelines for age, requisite academic qualifications, subjects studied in 10+2, pass percentage etc. The detailed eligibility criteria of JEE Main to appear for the entrance exam are specified below
+NTA has released some specific JEE Main 2020 eligibility criteria which the candidates need to meet.
+The criteria includes guidelines for age, requisite academic qualifications, subjects studied in 10+2, pass percentage etc. Before applying for JEE Main 2020, the candidates were advised to check the criteria in detail since ineligible candidates will be disqualified.
+The detailed eligibility criteria of JEE Main to appear for the entrance exam are specified below

 JEE Main 2020 Age Criteria: There is no age limit for appearing for the exam.